Order Flow Trading With Less Than $20K Is Doable, If You Learn These 3 Simple Rules…

 That’s why institutional pros live on low-hanging fruit, and can position themselves to catch the most juicy fruit about to fall, with little risk of hurting themselves.

-If your goal is to make consistent profits, you can use order flow sequencing just like the pros do every day.
-When you check your greed for monstrous profits, you can trade order flow futures for smaller, yet far more consistent profits.
+If your goal is to be consistent, you can use order flow sequencing just like the pros do every day.
+You can trade order flow futures for smaller, yet far more consistent results.

-How do the little profits of order flow sequencing add up to big money?
+How does order flow sequencing add up to consistency?

 If you could rack up 5 ticks’ profit in the market every single day, would that feel like a successful trading career?
 You bet.